 How to spot a fake Japanese knife brand on Amazon

 If the “brand” is blatantly using and implying they are Japanese (the Chinese idea of branding is all about deceit), they will be featured on this list.
-Keep in mind, these individuals keep making up new names, so it is almost impossible to list them all.
+Keep in mind, that these individuals keep making up new names, so it is almost impossible to list them all.

 Chinese brands can imply all they want, but legally they cannot say “MADE IN JAPAN” (because they are not), so they will use every tactic listed below because most unfortunately will fall for it.